apostrophecms/passport-bridge/README.md

 > `match` option.
 If you want to automatically create users in Apostrophe,
 > see [creating users on demand](#creating-users-on-demand) below.

-### Customizing call to the strategy verify method
+### Working with passport strategies that expect different arguments to the `verify` callback

 All passport strategies expect us to provide a `verify` callback.
 By default, `@apostrophecms/passport-bridge` passes its `findOrCreateUser` function as the `verify` callback, which works for many strategies including `passport-oauth2`, `passport-github2` and `passport-gitlab2`.
-For other strategies, you can pass an explicit `verify` option which will remap the strategy `verify` method with `@apostrophecms/passport-bridge` `findOrCreateUser` method.
+For other strategies, you can pass an explicit `verify` option which will remap the strategy `verify` method to our `@apostrophecms/passport-bridge` `findOrCreateUser` method.

 This method is responsible for retrieving the user in the ApostropheCMS database, or creating it.
 It is the `@apostrophecms/passport-bridge` equivalent of the strategy `verify` method.

-For example in `passport-oauth2`, the documentation shows the following
+For example, for `passport-oauth2`, the module's documentation shows the following:

 ```javascript
 // https://www.passportjs.org/packages/passport-oauth2/